borgmatic-collective/borgmatic/README.md

 ## Hosting providers

-Need somewhere to store your encrypted offsite backups?
+Need somewhere to store your encrypted off-site backups?
 The following hosting providers include specific support for Borg/borgmatic.
 Using these links and services helps support borgmatic development and hosting.
 (These are referral links, but without any tracking scripts or cookies.)